2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Philadelphia Eagles

-Players cut to reach 53: QB Christian Hackenberg
+Players cut to reach 53: QB Christian Hackenberg, QB Joe Callahan

 Washington Redskins